 Before you can start training your dog to live peacefully with a rabbit, it’s essential that you first understand what prey drive is.

-Sujet a lire : What’s the Best Way to Teach a Service Dog to Recognize an Impending Panic Attack?
+Sujet a lire : What’s the Best Way to Rehabilitate a Dog with Trust Issues from Past Abuse?

 Prey drive is an instinctual behavior that is common in many dog breeds.
 It’s the dog’s natural inclination to chase and capture prey, a trait that was highly valued in dogs for hunting and herding purposes.
 Some dogs have a higher prey drive than others, and breeds with a high prey drive include terriers, hounds, and certain working dogs.